emu-russia/pureikyubu/wiki/gfxsoft.md

 There is no GL frame in this pipeline at all.
-The blocks render into a **real EFB memory array** and the copy engine converts the finished frame into the **XFB in main memory**, which `vi.cpp` scans out exactly like a real console:
+The blocks render into a **real EFB memory array** and the copy engine converts the finished frame into the **XFB in main memory**, which `vi.cpp` scans out exactly like a real console (the number of active lines comes from `VI_VERT_TIMING`, so a title that copies the 448 visible lines of an NTSC frame does not show the rest of the buffer):

 ```
 Gekko --PI FIFO--> CP --commands--> XF(soft) --> SU(soft) --> RAS(soft) --> TEV(soft) --> PE(soft)